akgsons/infra/index.md

 The firm started its journey as a contracting firm, which executed building and road contracts from several government bodies.
 In course of time, the firm became a first class government contractor.

 2017 - M/s.
-A. K. Ghosh & Sons was converted to AK Ghosh & Sons Infrastructure Pvt.
+A. K. Ghosh & Sons was taken over by AK Ghosh & Sons Infrastructure Pvt.
 Ltd.